 Fire Safety, Maintenance

-The law and recommendation for how many heat alarms are required are specific to the area you live in and your property type.
+The law and recommendations for the number of heat alarms required are specific to the area you live in and your property type.

 For the fastest detection of fire we recommend you install a smoke alarm in the circulation space on each level of the home (hallway and landing) as well as in living spaces and bedrooms.
 We would install these alongside heat alarms in the kitchen, garage and attic and have the alarms interlinked so that if one alarm sounds, they all sound.